CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/AzureArc-IndirectMode.md

 # Exercise 2: Connect to data controller disconnected mode and deploy SQLMI business critical using Azure Data Studio

-Contoso has some applications that use SQL Server as the backend database.
-They have installed SQL Server on their Windows servers in their manufacturing plants but these locations don’t necessarily have local IT support to update the operating system and SQL Server with the latest security updates.
-They have explored Azure Database for SQL Server and found that it meets their requirements and offers some unique capabilities such as easy to manage and migrate from different cloud platforms.
-Therefore they are excited about the opportunity of deploying SQL Server in their Azure Arc enabled environment.

 In this exercise, let's create an Azure SQL Managed Instance - Azure Arc in Indirect Mode and restore and migrate the database using multiple methods.

-Also, we will be exploring the Kibana and Grafana Dashboards and upload the logs and metrics to the Azure portal and view the logs.

 ## Task 1: Connect to the data controller using Azure Data Studio.